shaun-sweet/monorepo-ts/README.md

   This will walk you through a prompt.
 You can eventually do these commits manually in your favorite editor.
 They will just have to follow a specific format.
   TODO: Setup a WIP tag

+## Usage

+### Common Tasks

+- Adding a peer dependency `yarn workspace @ssweet/input add -P react styled-components`

+- Adding a package in this monorepo as a dependency of yours package

+  `yarn lerna add @ssweet/input --scope=@ssweet/form`